FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/main-flows.md

 1. Guild Master creates a new Guild with a specific subject focus.
 2. Students discover and join the Guild.
 3. Guild Master uploads reference materials and curated resources for the members.
-4. System aggregates anonymized student progress data from all members.
+4. System aggregates anonymized player progress data from all members.
 5. The Analytics Engine identifies common struggling topics and performance patterns within the guild.
 6. The Guild Master's dashboard highlights these areas, enabling them to provide targeted support.
 7. Guild Master creates announcements or shares supplementary materials to address common challenges.